-The Zerologon exploiter exploits CVE-2020-1472.
+The Zerologon exploiter exploits CVE-2020-1472 .

 An elevation of privilege vulnerability exists when an attacker establishes a vulnerable Netlogon secure channel connection to a domain controller, using the Netlogon Remote Protocol (MS-NRPC).
+The Zerologon exploiter takes advantage of this vulnerability to steal credentials from the domain controller.
+This allows the Infection Monkey to propagate to the machine using one of the brute force exploiters (for example, the SMB Exploiter).

-To download the relevant security update and read more, click here.
+To download the relevant security update and read more, click here .

 This exploiter is not safe for production or other sensitive environments.
 It is, therefore, not enabled by default.